telerik/kendo-ui-core/docs/api/javascript/ui/grid.md

 ### columns.filterable.cell.suggestionOperator `String` *(default: "startswith")*

-Specifies the AutoComplete filter option.
-Possible values are same as the one for the AutoComplete filter option- "startswith", "endswith", "contains".
-The "contains" operator performs a case insensitive search.
-For case sensitive filtering, a custom filtering function can be set via the [dataSource.filter.operator](/api/javascript/data/datasource#configuration-filter.operator) option.
+Specifies the AutoComplete `filter` option.
+The possible values are the same as the ones for the AutoComplete `filter` option - `"startswith"`, `"endswith"`, `"contains"`.
+The `"contains"` operator performs a case-insensitive search.
+To perform a case-sensitive filtering, set a custom filtering function through the [`dataSource.filter.operator`](/api/javascript/data/datasource#configuration-filter.operator) option.

-> Notice this operator is completely separate from the operator used for filtering on this column - check [operator](#configuration-columns.filterable.cell.operator).
+> This operator is completely independent from the operator used for the filtering on this column.
+For more inforamtion, check [`operator`](#configuration-columns.filterable.cell.operator).

 #### Example - Specifying suggestionOperator option for the filter cell of a column